 Mortgage Financing

-Lenders and financial institutions require arm's length transactions to determine the fair market value of a property when providing mortgage financing.
-The property value influences the loan amount, down payment, and interest rates offered to the borrower.
+Most lenders require an official real estate appraisal before approving a loan because the property value influences the loan amount, down payment, and interest rates offered to the borrower.

 Legal Proceedings